noahehall/theBookOfNoah/linux/docker/docker_new.md

       - etc
     - each time an image is changed it receives a new UID
   - when installing software with docker, your installing an image
+  - until an image is tagged
+    - the only way to refer to it is by the UID

+### layers
+  - images maintain parent/child relationships
+  - the files aailable to a container are the union of all of the layers in the linearge of the image the container was created from
+  - programs running inside containers know  nothing about layers
+    - the filesystem operates as though its not running in a container/operating on an image
+  - union file system
+    - used to create mount points on a hosts file system that abstract the use of layers
+    - part of a critical set of tools that combine to create effective system isolation
+      - MNT namespaces aand chroot system call

 ### dockerfiles
   - scripts for building images